Jatin-Mehra119/Sales-Analysis/README.md

 | Naypyitaw  | C      | 7.072866 |
 | Yangon     | A      | 7.027059 |

+- Branch A has the highest average rating compared to other branches: 1.44 % More than average
 ---

 -  Customer Type Ratings Trends: